illinoistech-itm/jhajek/itmd-521/syllabus/syllabus.md

 Students completing this course will be able to:

 * Describe the task of a Data Engineer
-* Describe the life cycle and accumulation of data
+* Explain the Data lifecycle
-* Deploy a remote Spark Application to a Spark cluster
+* Deploy a Spark Application to a Spark cluster
 * Demonstrate loading data from disparate data sources and discuss advantages
 * Demonstrate and Discuss the benefits of enterprise Big Data tools
 * Demonstrate the creation of Data Pipelining